Dasharo/docs/docs/unified-test-documentation/dasharo-performance/411-ubuntu-server-booting-performance-test.md

 1. Cut the power off while DUT is turned on.
 1. Restore power and power on the DUT.
 1. Press `BOOT_MENU_KEY` to enter the boot menu.
-1. In the `Boot Menu`, select the hard disk on which the system was previously installed or boot entry with the name of `OPERATING_SYSTEM`.
+1. In the `Boot Menu`, select the disk on which the system was previously installed or boot entry with the name of `OPERATING_SYSTEM`.
 1. Wait for the `OPERATING_SYSTEM` to boot and note the result.